NicolasDP/hitweb/README.md

-hitweb
+HitWeb
 ======

-  First, hitweb was a project to learn Yesod and also used Data.Git.Diff (Hit).
-  But as it works well for local projects I decided to open source it.
-I hope, It may help developpers/students to manage easily their projects.
+  Hitweb is a light git project viewer.
+It provides a simple interface to see logs, commits and diff.
+This is a Read-Only website: it means that this is not the purpose of Hitweb to add, push, merge or re-write commits.

 Features
 ========

   * Hitweb provides usual functionalities like: git summary, log, commit, diff, exploring the sources (Trees and blobs)
-  * Identification and authorization:
+  * Identification and authorization
-    * create the file .hitweb.authorized and add users authorized to access this repo
+    * create the file hitweb.authorized and add users authorized to access this repo
     * add "anybody" in this file will require authentified users (no public access)
-    * if no file, this is a plublic repo (or if the presence of the world "anybody" in the authorized file)
+    * if no file, this is a public repo
-  * update the path where your repository is in the file config/settings.yaml
+  * update the path where your repositories are in the file config/settings.yaml

   * Planned features:
     * code review